lesleyrs/Client3/README.md

 TODO: possibly target wasm directly with clang instead of emscripten, but then we don't have a libc at all

 ### Nintendo consoles (devkitPro)
-These are unfinished and need testing on real hardware so expect some issues.

 If you own a console and want to improve a port look at rsc-c for reference: https://github.com/2003scape/rsc-c
-TODO: 3ds/wiiu/switch currently logs in automatically due to input issues in emulators?

 TODO: add different client entrypoints based on screen resolution?